thomasfitz24/HTML-Milestone-Project1/README.md

 +---------------------------------------------------------------+

-- Social links open in new tabs with appropriate aria-labels
+- Social links open in new tabs with appropriate ARIA-labels
 - Hover glow effect for interactive feedback
 - Responsive layout stacks links vertically on smaller screens